Chayhana

 Even though we liked everything except the store-bought pita (which I’m still going to salvage by baking it in the oven on the convection setting to crisp it up), the biggest hit for both of us was the fried laghman, the dish I’ve seen almost everyone order in the handful of Caravan reviews I’ve read so far.
 This was a dish of hand-pulled wheat noodles, and since I am a noodle nerd, the name laghman comes from the Chinese lamian (for hand-pulled noodles, like you would get at Mr. J Hand-Pulled Noodle in Ocoee), which also led to both lo mein and Japanese ramen.
 These long, chewy, thick noodles were stir-fried in a wok with fresh vegetables and tender strips of beef with a soy-based sauce — almost like lo mein.
 When I looked it up, I wasn’t far off — laghman comes from the Uyghur people, an ethnic, primarily Muslim minority who live in China (where they are horribly persecuted) and have other communities in Uzbekistan and the other Central Asian countries that surround it.
 This was also our first experience trying any Uyghur cuisine.

-The laghman noodles looked like they would be spicy, and I was hoping they would be spicy, but much to my wife’s relief, it wasn’t.
+The laghman noodles looked like they would be spicy, and I was hoping they would be spicy, but much to my wife’s relief, they weren’t.
 The only spicy things we ended up with were the ezme and a chunky hot sauce that came with the lamb ribs.
 And I was all ready to use the cool, creamy, refreshing haydari and cacik to put out fires in my mouth, too!

 This was an interesting first visit to Caravan, one that inspired me to do some geographic research before writing this review.
 I had been wanting to go there with a group for quite some time, so we could order a bunch of dishes and share everything, but that hardly ever happens anymore.
 Bringing home takeout to share with my ever-patient wife worked just as well, and we ended up with plenty of leftovers.
 I have no idea how often I’ll make it back to Caravan, just because it is so far from home, but I feel like we made some great choices for our first trip.